LimDD/Comm_Bank_Repo/README.md

 Test Four:

 Test four was used to display the leaderboard which is provided once a user has completed the test.
-This page was a quick test to display the leaderboard and populate the score into a CSS sheet provided in GITHUB.
-If a user wanted to keep track of their scores, they would be able to using this code.
+This page was a quick test to display the leaderboard and proceed through the page into the Home page for COVID19 THE GAME

 Test outcome: Successful, Users were able to view their total score on the leaderboard.